FIRST1778/FRC-2019/README.md

 - `./gradlew riolog` will display the RoboRIO's console output
     - use `-Pfakeds` if there is not a driverstation connected

-- use `java--offline` when at a competition
+- use `--offline` with all commands when at a competition or when tethered

 For more information, read the [GradleRIO README](https://github.com/Open-RIO/GradleRIO/blob/master/README.md).